Photo by Martin Falbisoner

 Dubrovnik’s main Game of Thrones sites for fans:

-Minčeta Tower (King’s Landing: the House of the Undying): The most impressive of the Old City towers — the extraordinary circular fortress at the highest point of the walls.
+Minčeta Tower (King’s Landing: the House of the Undying): The most impressive of the Old City towers — a circular fortress at the highest point of the walls.

-Fort Lovrijenac (“The Red Keep”): The extraordinary free-standing fortress on the western cliff face — accessible separately from the main Old City (small additional entrance fee), the extraordinary Game of Thrones filming location for the throne room scenes.
+Fort Lovrijenac (“The Red Keep”): A free-standing fortress on the western cliff face — accessible separately from the main Old City (small additional entrance fee), and the Game of Thrones filming location for the throne room scenes.

-Stradun (the main Old City street): The King’s Landing main street — the extraordinary 300m limestone-paved main street, the most photographed street in Croatia.
+Stradun (the main Old City street): The King’s Landing main street — a 300m limestone-paved thoroughfare, and the most photographed street in Croatia.

 FAQ

 When should you visit Dubrovnik?
-May and September–October are the finest months — the extraordinary May (the sea is warming but the cruise ships have not yet reached peak frequency), the extraordinary September (the sea at its warmest — 26–27°C, the extraordinary lower tourist numbers as European school holidays end) and the extraordinary October (the extraordinary quiet, the extraordinary autumn light, the extraordinary dramatic Adriatic storms beginning to add atmosphere).
+May and September–October are the best months to visit — May (the sea is warming but the cruise ships have not yet reached peak frequency), September (the sea at its warmest — 26–27°C, with lower tourist numbers as European school holidays end), and October (quieter, with good autumn light and dramatic Adriatic storms beginning to add atmosphere).

 Is Dubrovnik worth the price?
-Yes — the extraordinary Old City (the UNESCO World Heritage Site designation is richly deserved: the 2km walls, the extraordinary Baroque architecture of the Stradun and the side streets, and the extraordinary maritime history) is among the most beautiful urban environments in Europe.
-The high prices ($200–500/night for mid-range hotels, €20–30 for a restaurant dinner) reflect the extraordinary supply constraints of a medieval city that cannot expand.
+Yes — the Old City (the UNESCO World Heritage Site designation is richly deserved: the 2km walls, the Baroque architecture of the Stradun and the side streets, and a long maritime history) is among the most beautiful urban environments in Europe.
+The high prices ($200–500/night for mid-range hotels, €20–30 for a restaurant dinner) reflect the tight supply constraints of a medieval city that cannot expand.

 What is the best Dubrovnik day trip?
-The Kotor Bay Montenegro day trip (2h30 by ferry from Dubrovnik Old Harbour — the extraordinary walled city of Kotor, the most beautiful medieval town in Montenegro, the extraordinary Bay of Kotor (the only fjord in the Mediterranean — the extraordinary inland sea surrounded by the extraordinary Dinaric Alps), and the extraordinary Perast (the most atmospheric village in Montenegro — the extraordinary islands in the bay)) is the finest day trip from Dubrovnik, providing a genuinely different cultural experience in a UNESCO World Heritage setting.
+The Kotor Bay Montenegro day trip (2h30 by ferry from Dubrovnik Old Harbour — the walled city of Kotor, the most beautiful medieval town in Montenegro, the Bay of Kotor (the only fjord in the Mediterranean — an inland sea surrounded by the Dinaric Alps), and Perast (the most atmospheric village in Montenegro — with small islands in the bay)) is the standout day trip from Dubrovnik, providing a genuinely different cultural experience in a UNESCO World Heritage setting.

 Related guides